KyleV1999/Camera2APITutorial/README.md

         }
         //Continued
   ```
 Next, setup the camera preview.
 First you need to display the preview on the texture view.
 After that create a CaptureRequest.Builder for new capture requests, initialized with template for a target use case.
 Next, a new camera capture session is created by providing the target output set of Surfaces to the camera device.
-When the camera is doen configuring the session can start processing capture requests.
+When the camera is done configuring the session can start processing capture requests.

 ```java
     private void createCameraPreview() throws CameraAccessException {